-- Chapter 2 (Code Overview) provides a description of the various code repositories from which source code is pulled and an overview of the directory structure. - Chapter 3 (Building and Running the WM) explains how to use the WM without an application. - Chapter 4 (Inputs and Outputs) lists the model inputs and outputs and has a description of the key files. - Chapter 5 (SDF and namelist samples and best practices) contains a description of the Suite Definition File (SDF) and namelists needed to configure the model for running with the GFS v15.2 and GFS v16beta physics suites. - Chapter 6 (Contributing development) goes beyond the capabilities supported in the public release to cover code management for conducting development and proposing contributions back to the authoritative code repositories.
-It should be noted that the regression tests described here are mandatory for committing code back to the ufs-weather-model authoritative code repository.
-These regressions tests differ from those distributed with the workflows for UFS applications, which are intended for application users and developers to assess the quality of their installations and the impact of their code changes.
+- Chapter 2 (Code Overview) provides a description of the various code repositories from which source code is pulled and an overview of the directory structure. - Chapter 3 (Building and Running the WM) explains how to use the WM without an application. - Chapter 4 (Inputs and Outputs) lists the model inputs and outputs and has a description of the key files. - Chapter 5 (SDF and namelist samples and best practices) contains a description of the Suite Definition File (SDF) and namelists needed to configure the model for running with the GFS v15.2 and GFS v16beta physics suites. - Chapter 6 (FAQ) lists frequently asked questions and answers.